zadirion/Unreal.nvim/README.md

 This should cause your LSP to start recognizing the Unreal types, including the ones from .generated.h files.

 **Commands**
-- `:UnrealGenWithEngine`
+- `:UnrealGenWithEngine` generates the compile_commands.json and the compiler rsp files for the engine source code, so your LSP can properly parse the source code
-- `:UnrealGen` generates the compile_commands.json file so your LSP can properly parse the source code
+- `:UnrealGen` generates the compile_commands.json and the compiler rps files for your project, so your LSP can properly parse the source code
 - `:UnrealBuild` builds the project with unreal
 - `:UnrealRun` runs the project.
 It does not build it even if the source is out of date
 - `:UnrealCD` sets the current directory to the root folder of the unreal project (the one with the .uproject in it).
 I personally use this so Telescope only searches in the project directory, making it faster, especially for live_grep